Columbia Slip and Fall Lawyers

 If you or a loved one has suffered an injury due to a slip and fall accident on someone else’s property, the Columbia slip and fall lawyers at the Goings Law Firm, LLC have the experience and resources to help you.
 We know how challenging it can be to hold individuals and companies accountable for a slip and fall injury that has occurred on their premises, and we don’t want you to face this process alone.
 Our legal team is here to help you through the process.

 At the Goings Law Firm, LLC, our Columbia slip and fall lawyers have years of experience fighting for personal injury plaintiffs and, in that time, we have garnered a great number of awards and accolades that set us apart from other slip and fall attorneys.
 We have received the 2017 Legal Elite award from the Columbia Business Monthly, as well as the 2016 Legal Elite of the Midlands award.
 Our firm is also a Best Lawyers member and an American Board of Trial Advocates member.
 We were rated as a Super Lawyers Rising Star in 2013, 2014, and 2015 and received a 10.0 Super Lawyer rating by Avvo.com.
 Martindale-Hubbell gave us their highest-level rating of “AV”, and National Trial Lawyers named us in their Top 100 and Top 40 Under 40.
-For more on our awards and accolades, please visit goingslawfirm.com/awards/.
+For more on our awards and accolades, please visit goingslawfirm.com/about/.

 For years, our firm has been a fixture in the Columbia community.
 The people we represent are not just our clients.
 They are our neighbors and our friends.
 Furthermore, our results speak for themselves as we have recovered millions on behalf of clients.
 Check out our results at goingslawfirm.com/results/.